|

 one of the most diverse dive destinations in the Caribbean.

-are located just a short boat ride from the resorts lining Seven Mile Beach.
+a short boat ride from the resorts lining Seven Mile Beach.
+At sites such

-At sites such as Armchair Reef, Wildlife Reef and Aquarium Reef, you will
+as Armchair Reef, Wildlife Reef and Aquarium Reef, you will be able to

-be able to spot numerous species of underwater creatures.
-Many of these
+spot numerous species of underwater creatures.
+Many of these reef dives

 As Grand Cayman is known